caporaso-lab/q2-books/q2-metagenomics/README.md

-# Shotgun metagenomics analysis with QIIME 2
+# Metagenomics Analysis with QIIME 2

-This book provides an tutorial introduction analysis of shotgun metagenomics data with QIIME 2.
+This book provides an tutorial introduction analysis of metagenomics data with QIIME 2.

 ## Usage

 ### Building the book

-If you'd like to develop and/or build the Shotgun metagenomics analysis with QIIME 2 book, you should:
+If you'd like to develop and/or build the Metagenomics analysis with QIIME 2 book, you should:

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-3. (Optional) Edit the books source files located in the `q2-shotgun/` directory
+3. (Optional) Edit the books source files located in the `q2-metagenome/` directory
-4. Run `jupyter-book clean q2-shotgun/` to remove any existing builds
+4. Run `jupyter-book clean book/` to remove any existing builds
-5. Run `jupyter-book build q2-shotgun/`
+5. Run `jupyter-book build book/`

-A fully-rendered HTML version of the book will be built in `q2-shotgun/_build/html/`.
+A fully-rendered HTML version of the book will be built in `book/_build/html/`.

 ### Hosting the book